 Northern Ireland Weather: Watch animals trying to keep warm amidst heavy snowfall in the Kells area

+Northern Ireland Weather: Watch animals try to keep warm amidst heavy snowfall in the Kells area

 Watch more of our videos on ShotsTV.comVisit Shots! now